 The insurance adjuster wants me to give a statement–should I?

 We recommend holding off on that until you have a Wyoming personal injury attorney representing you.
 As mentioned above, Wyoming recognizes comparative fault.
-Some insurers attempt to find evidence to reduce their liability.
-For example, they might try to get you to say you are feeling “fine,” which they then use to argue you aren’t seriously hurt.
+Some insurers attempt to find evidence to reduce their liability in personal injury lawsuits.
+For example, they might try to get you to say you are feeling “fine,” which they then use to argue you aren’t seriously hurt in their insurance defense.
 Ideally, you should have hired an attorney before giving a statement.
 This will help you recover compensation for medical expenses, property damage, and punitive damages.

 What if the driver who hit me has no insurance?